+This exciting sustainability project at Hunt Country began with the drilling of eight 375-ft-deep wells in the area outside the main Wine Shop windows.
 Our conventional A/C and heating in the tasting room, winery and warehouses was replaced by this system.
-A mixture of water and alcohol is circulated through these buildings and wells where the earth’s natural 55-degree temperature cools or warms the liquid and a system of heat pumps will bring the buildings to a more comfortable temperature.
+A mixture of water and alcohol is circulated through these buildings and wells where the earth’s natural 55-degree temperature cools or warms the liquid and a system of heat pumps brings the buildings to a more comfortable temperature.

 The geothermal process is about 400% more efficient than burning fuel oil and propane to heat or cool our buildings, because we are mainly moving heat from one place to another.